})

 What tools can be used to evaluate vulnerabilities on construction sites?

 Tools like SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) can be utilised to effectively evaluate vulnerabilities on construction sites.
+This structured approach helps identify specific risks and informs the design of tailored security measures.

 Why is it important to regularly revise risk assessments?